AGRINFO AGRINFO logo

 Countries being removed

-It is proposed that the following countries will be removed from the list (Annex -I) for various reasons:
+The following countries are removed from the list (Annex -I) for various reasons:

 • Belize, Cuba, Honduras, Nigeria, and Tunisia: for exporting composite products containing milk and egg ingredients (that are imported from the EU or other approved/listed non-EU countries).
 The removed countries have not guaranteed the traceability of imported milk and egg ingredients in composite products.

-• Brunei and Costa Rica: for composite products containing milk or eggs.
-These countries have told the Commission they no longer intend to export these products.
+• Costa Rica: for composite products containing milk or eggs, after informing the European Commission there is no intention to export these products.

 • Tanzania: for exporting farmed crustaceans.
 No residue plan has been implemented as the country no longer produces such products.
 Tanzania is also being removed for composite products containing milk and egg ingredients.